SGGPO

 On October 7, Xinhua News Agency reported that the World Health Organization (WHO) said that a cholera outbreak in Ethiopia has killed 300 people.

 According to WHO, the cholera outbreak that began on August 27, 2022, has now spread to 113 districts in 10 regions of the country.
-The number of deaths from cholera has increased to 300, accounting for 1.24% of the total number of cases.
-Response measures have partly brought the cholera outbreak under control, but cases continue to appear in some districts.
+The number of deaths due to cholera has increased to 300, accounting for 1.24% of the total number of infected people.
+Response measures have partly helped control the cholera epidemic, but cases continue to appear in some districts.

 The outbreak comes amid low cholera vaccination coverage.
-Seven million people live in cholera outbreak areas in Ethiopia, while expanding vaccination coverage is hampered by a lack of funding.
+Seven million people live in cholera outbreak areas in Ethiopia, while expanding vaccination coverage has been hampered by a lack of funding.

 According to Ethiopian government statistics, so far, just over 6 million people in 54 districts have received one dose of cholera vaccine.